MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/admin-settings-overview.md

 System administrators in Dynamics 365 Sales are the users who have the System Administrator role or equivalent permissions assigned.
 Dynamics 365 Sales offers an organized and unified experience to administrators so they can quickly and easily configure their sales app from a single place.

-Depending on the Dynamics 365 Sales license that you have, select one of the tabs for specific information.
+Depending on the Dynamics 365 Sales license you have, select one of the following tabs for specific information:

 # [Sales Premium and Sales Enterprise](#tab/SE)